Hiking the Mauna Loa Trail to Red Hill Cabin (Puʻu ʻUlaʻula) in Hawaiʻi Volcanoes National Park

 All backcountry permits in Hawaiʻi Volcanoes can be booked up to 90 days in advance on Recreation.gov using the link below.

-That being said, there are only eight bunks inside of the Red Hill Cabin, but the National Park Service will issue far more permits than bunks available, which can, in my opinion, ruin the experience.
+That said, it’s important to be aware that there are only eight bunks inside of the Red Hill Cabin, but the National Park Service will issue far more permits than bunks available.

-They do this because they allow tents to camp outside, but when the weather is bad, like it was during our visit, sleeping in a tent would have been miserable.
-On our second night, more than eight people had permits, so some chose to sleep on the floor.
+They do this because they allow tent camping outside of the cabin, but when the weather is bad, like it was during our visit, sleeping in a tent would have been miserable.
+On our second night, more than eight people had permits, which inevitably made some people opt for sleeping on the floor.

-Overall, bunks in the cabin are on a first-come, first-serve basis, so come prepared for any situation.
+This is to say, the bunks in the Mauna Loa Cabin are on a first-come, first-serve basis, so come prepared for any situation.

 Book Here: Red Hill Cabin (Puʻu ʻUlaʻula) Permits